The Best All-Natural & Organic Lip Balms For Dry Lips

 Hurraw Unscented Lip Balm

-• My take: This vegan lip balm goes on smoothly, but was a little slippery on the lips.
-It was very hydrating.
+• Why I Love This Lip Balm: This vegan lip balm goes on smoothly, but was a little slippery on the lips.
+It’s very hydrating.

-• From the Hurraw website: Made with organic, VEGAN and raw ingredients.
-Our unscented balm is nut-oil free and mild; it contains no added flavor.
-Unscented balm contains cold pressed meadowfoam seed oil; a superstar moisturizer loaded with vitamin e; use it on your lips, your cuticles.
+• From the Hurraw website: This lip balm is made with organic, vegan and raw ingredients.
+It is nut-oil free and mild and contains no added flavor.
+This lip balm contains cold pressed meadowfoam seed oil, a superstar moisturizer loaded with vitamin e.

 Badger Certified Organic Lip Balm

-• My take: This went on smoothly and hydrated my lips well.
+• Why I Love This Lip Balm: This balm went on smoothly and hydrated my lips well.
+I love that it’s flavored with organic extract.

-• From the Badger website: Organic Extra Virgin Olive Oil, Beeswax, & Aloe moisturize and protect lips.
-Flavored with organic extracts of Vanilla.
-No petroleum, artificial colors, flavors, or sweeteners.
+• From the Badger website: Made with organic extra virgin olive oil, beeswax, & aloe to moisturize and protect lips.
+This lip balm is flavored with organic extracts of vanilla and does not contain petroleum, artificial colors, flavors, or sweeteners.
 Leaping Bunny Certified cruelty-free.

 Dr. Bronner’s Organic Peppermint Lip Balm

-• My take: This lip balm is super pepperminty, maybe a little bit too much.
-It gave my lips a slight tingly feel.
+• My take: This lip balm is super pepperminty, so much that it gave my lips a slight tingly feel.
 It went on smoothly, but was also on the slippery side.
 I like that all of the ingredients are organic.

-• From the Dr. Bronner’s website: COOL with Peppermint scent organic lip balm.
-Dr. Bronner’s Organic Lip Balms, made with organic beeswax, provide a protective barrier to the elements with no synthetic ingredients!
-Organic jojoba, avocado and hemp oils help with extra moisturization.
-Only the finest essential oils are used for fragrance.
-Certified organic to USDA National Organic Program standards, because what you put on your lips goes into your body.
+• From the Dr. Bronner’s website: Dr. Bronner’s Organic Lip Balms, made with organic beeswax, provide a protective barrier to the elements with no synthetic ingredients.
+Organic jojoba, avocado and hemp oils help with to moisturize and only the finest essential oils are used for fragrance.
+Certified organic to USDA National Organic Program standards.

 Moroccan Magic Coconut Almond Lip Balm